 Get A Solid Theme Framework

 Genesis is the framework I wish I would have known about when I first learned how to start a blog.
-It’s a rock solid basic framework and foundation for a lot of great child themes & custom designs.
-It also comes with a solid SEO codebase & a responsive theme (that displays well for mobile, tablet and desktop out of the box).
+It’s a rock solid basic framework and the foundation for a lot of great child themes and custom designs.
+It also comes with a solid SEO codebase and a responsive theme (one that displays well on mobiles, tablets and desktops right out of the box).
 With the influx of new devices on the market, this is absolutely mandatory for anyone starting a blog.
 I start all new sites, projects and blogs based on the Genesis framework and will be transitioning all remaining ones onto it in 2013.

 Get A Solid Child Theme For Your Blog

-You can use the genesis framework out of the box, but if you want to add a little design flair to your site, you’ll want to get a child theme.
-The (in)SPYR theme is the best child theme for the Genesis framework.
-I’ve built countless sites (both personal projects & client projects) with the theme and made them all look different due to the multiple different theming options within the the (in)SPYR theme itself.
+You can use the Genesis framework to build your blog right out of the box but, if you want to add a little design flair to your site, you’ll want to get a child theme.
+There’s a bunch of genesis wordpress themes you can check out here.
 If you want to get off the ground quick, this is your ticket.
-And don’t worry, the genesis theme and the child theme combined will run you less than $100 combined.
-That’s a pretty solid deal when you consider that starting a blog with a custom responsive theme can run you over 5k on it’s own.
+And don’t worry, the Genesis theme and the child theme combined will run you less than $100 combined.
+That’s a pretty solid deal when you consider that starting a blog with a custom responsive theme can run you over 5k on its own.

 Install Essential WordPress Plugins For Your Blog

 Plugins are a tricky territory.
-On one hand, plugins can expand the functionality of your site ten-fold if you use them effecitvely.
-On the other hand, it’s also easy to go overboard and install a bunch of plugins that either do the same thing or don’t add much to your site other than bloat your code and slow your site down.
-You can waste a lot of time & energy on these if you try to wade through it yourself when you’re first learning how to start a blog.
+On the one hand, they can expand the functionality of your site tenfold if you use them effecitvely.
+On the other hand, it’s easy to go overboard and install a bunch of plugins that either do the same thing or don’t add much to your site other than bloat your code and slow your site down.
+You can waste a lot of time and energy on these if you try to wade through them yourself when you’re first learning how to start a blog.